simon-hans/CEDARS/docs/CEDARS_end_user_manual.md

 Only one sentence to review will be presented at any given time.
 It can be found at the beginning of the section titled "Selected sentence:".

+Your first task is to determine whether or not the sentence refers to an actual clinical event of interest, i.e. a true positive.
 Typically you will be able to make up your mind just by reading the sentence itself.
 If the sentence is ambiguous and you would like to obtain more context, you can review the note or report from which the sentence was drawn, situated at the bottom of the screen under the section "Selected note:".
 Also, completeley at the bottom of the screen you will find a list of tags with associated data.
 The information presented here will vary, but would typically include the patient's name, the type of note, the author etc.

 For your reference, the date of entry for the note from which the sentence was drawn is indicated below the sentence, along with sentence position (first, second, third in line etc) and patient ID.